-- Acceptance into this programme is based on academic achievement and the work submitted in a portfolio.
-Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2020), those who submit their full applications, including a portfolio of work, by 27 September 2019 will be prioritised.
-For portfolio guidelines see page 35.
+2. Acceptance into this programme is based on academic achievement and the work submitted in a portfolio.
+Although we will continue to accept applications until all places are filled (up to the start of Semester 1, 2021), those who submit their full applications, including a portfolio of work, by 25 September 2020 will be prioritised.